Snakes & Arrows

 Snakes & Arrows is the eighteenth studio album by Canadian rock band Rush, released on May 1, 2007 by Anthem Records.
 After their R30: 30th Anniversary Tour ended in October 2004, the band took a one-year break; during the break, they agreed to start work on a follow-up in January 2006.
 The album was recorded in five weeks with co-producer Nick Raskulinecz, a fan of the group who was praised by each member for his approach and technique.
 It contains three instrumental tracks, the most on any Rush album.

 Snakes & Arrows was released on CD and a limited edition double LP (5,000 copies) and Music Video Interactive format (25,000 copies).
 It peaked at No. 3 in Canada and the United States and in September 2007, was certified gold in Canada.
 Rush were nominated for a Grammy Award for Best Rock Instrumental Performance for "Malignant Narcissism".
 Snakes & Arrows was named one of Classic Rocks ten essential progressive rock albums of the decade.
 It was reissued and remastered in 2013 as a part of The Studio Albums 1989–2007 box set.
 In 2016, it was reissued after being remastered by Sean Magee at Abbey Road Studios following a direct approach by Rush to remaster their entire back catalogue.

+The songs "Far Cry" and "Workin' Them Angels" would later appear on Rush's compilation album Retrospective 3 (2009).